ecopony/magma_soup/api_server/README.md

 # Check conversations
 SELECT id, title, created_at FROM conversations;

-# Check messages for a conversation
+# Check messages for a conversation (all types)
-SELECT role, created_at, sequence_number
+SELECT type, timestamp, sequence_number
 FROM messages
 WHERE conversation_id = 'YOUR-CONVERSATION-ID'
 ORDER BY sequence_number;

-# Check LLM history
+# Check only user/assistant conversation
-SELECT entry_type, tool_name, timestamp
+SELECT type, content, timestamp
-FROM llm_history
+FROM messages
-WHERE message_id = 'YOUR-MESSAGE-ID'
+WHERE conversation_id = 'YOUR-CONVERSATION-ID'
+  AND type IN ('user', 'assistant')
 ORDER BY sequence_number;

 # Check geographic features